aviumlabs/iam-learning-lab/docs/aviumlabs-virtualbox-install-guide.md

-Windows VirtualBox VM Installation Guide (c) by Michael Konrad
+Aviumlabs VirtualBox VM Install Guide (c) by Michael Konrad

-Windows VirtualBox VM Installation Guide is licensed under a Creative Commons Attribution 4.0 International License.
+Aviumlabs VirtualBox VM Install Guide is licensed under a Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by/4.0/>

-# Microsoft Windows Server 2022 VirtualBox VM Install Guide
+# Aviumlabs VirtualBox VM Install Guide - Windows Server 2022

-A guide for configuring a VirtualBox VM to run Windows Server 2022.
+A guide for configuring a VirtualBox VM running Windows Server 2022.

 ## Download Evaluation ISO